PrisonTeam/Prison/README.md

 ## What's the status on Prison v3.0?

 Prison v3.0 is currently under heavy development.
-We do not have an expected time of release, but we are hoping to have it released by the end of February 2017.
+Our current planned release date is on Sunday, March 19th.
+This date may or may note change do to the developers of this project actually having lives.
 You can follow the development on the issues page, or build prison using the PrisonBuild tool (see the [Developer Documentation](https://github.com/MC-Prison/Prison/wiki/Developer%20Documentation)).
 Remember, good things come to those who wait.